Budapest, Hungary: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Check that you pick the necessary kind.
-Many adapters available online are just plugs and require your devices to convert the voltage themselves.
+A plug adapter that supports outlet types C and F. Check that you get the necessary type.
+A lot of adapters available online are just plugs and expect your electronics to convert the voltage themselves.
 If your electronics can't do that they could get destroyed.
-This one should be appropriate for most areas.
+This one is sufficent for most places.

 Make your flight more comfortable with an airplane phone mount